The President Can Proclaim National Monuments

-National monuments honoring causes such as gay rights, labor movements, civil rights and others were created during the Obama administration.
+During his presidency, Obama creates new national monuments honoring causes such as gay rights, labor movements, civil rights, and others.
 Critics say he catered to special interest groups to gain votes for the Democratic party while supporters are adamant he was protecting places that played an important role in American history.
+Could this be true?

 Controversial National Monuments Proclaimed by President Obama